-Each year, you need to sign and file with local school officials an Application for Public School Exemption Certificate.
-It’s available on the HSLDA website here and on the South Dakota Department of Education website.
+Each year, you must notify a local school official on a certain form, available on the HSLDA website and on the South Dakota Department of Education website.
 In the blank that asks for the “Alternative instruction program to be attended,” write homeschool.
-Two people must sign as witnesses, or the form must be notarized.
+Two people must sign as witnesses or the form must be notarized.
 The notice is effective immediately upon being filed.
 You do not need to wait for the school system to respond before you start homeschooling.

 Plan to file the form before school starts in your district, or not later than the day you take your child out of public school.
-Or, if you homeschooled the year before, file the form by September 1.
 If you take your child out of public school and don’t file the form immediately, your child could be considered truant during the days in between.